RedHatProductSecurity/osidb/docs/developer/OPERATIONS.md

 git diff $(git describe --tags --abbrev=0) openapi.yml
 ```

+When considering the release to be non-major, always ask another experienced developer
+to double check this.
+Special attention has to be payed to the core OSIDB service data
+entity API endpoints.
+Any removed lines are most probably breaking changes.

 Make sure you perform the following commands from the project root directory.

 ```bash